-Dr. Richard G. Boehm and graduate assistant, Joann Zadrozny, will be hosting a workshop about the Geospatial Enrichment Module at the 95th National Council for the Social Studies Annual Conference in New Orleans, Louisiana.
-This workshop is an extension of their current NSF grant -- RAPID research.
+Dr. Richard G. Boehm and graduate assistant, Joann Zadrozny, hosted a workshop at the 95th National Council for the Social Studies Annual Conference in New Orleans, Louisiana.
+The workshop was an extension of their current NSF grant -- RAPID research.

 At the 100th Annual Conference of the National Council for Geography Education in Washington, D.C., ten of the 14 George J. Miller award winners who contributed to the latest volume of Research in Geographic Education, commemorating the anniversary, gave a panel discussion about what they wrote.